samueldsingh/data-engineering/sql/5-normalization.md

 - Increased data redundancy: Data can be duplicated, leading to potential inconsistencies.
 - Maintenance challenges: Updates and modifications need to be carefully managed to avoid inconsistencies.
 - Larger storage requirements: Duplicated data requires more storage space.
+- Data anomaly: like insert anomaly, update anomaly and delete anomaly are more frequent.

 **Choosing Between Normalized and Denormalized Tables:**
 - Use normalized tables when data integrity and consistency are of utmost importance, such as in transactional systems.
 - Use denormalized tables when read performance is a top priority, such as in reporting or analytics applications.
+- Use normalized tables when building simpler small scale applications that are easier to manage and when you want a flexible application that needs an update more often than required.
+- If you want to ensure that data insert, updates and delete do not result in data inconsistencies, use normalization.
 - Consider a hybrid approach: Depending on the specific requirements of your application, you might choose to denormalize certain tables for performance while keeping others normalized for data integrity.
+- For reporting and analytics, where query performance is a primary concern, denormalized tables can significantly improve query response times by reducing the need for complex joins.
+- Offline processing, where data is extracted, transformed and loaded, denormalized tables can speed up ETL process.
+- When infrequent updates to the application is needed, use denormalized tables.

 It's important to note that there is no one-size-fits-all solution.
 The choice between normalized and denormalized tables should be made based on the specific needs of your application and the trade-offs you're willing to make between data integrity and performance.

+**Difference between normalized and denormalized databases**:

+Normalized and denormalized databases are two contrasting approaches to designing the structure of a relational database.
+Each approach has its own advantages and trade-offs based on factors such as data integrity, query performance, and storage efficiency.
+Here's a comparison of normalized and denormalized databases:

+**Normalized Databases:**

+1. **Minimize Data Redundancy:** Normalized databases aim to eliminate data redundancy by organizing data into separate tables and linking them with relationships (foreign keys).
+Each piece of data is stored only once.

+2. **Data Integrity:** Normalization helps maintain data integrity by reducing the chances of inconsistent or duplicate data.
+Updates are made in a single place, reducing the risk of anomalies.

+3. **Flexibility:** Changes to data are easier to manage because modifications are typically localized to individual tables.

+4. **Smaller Storage:** Normalized databases often require less storage space since data redundancy is minimized.

+5. **Efficient Updates:** Updates to data in normalized databases are generally more efficient due to the smaller data size and fewer affected rows.

+6. **Complex Joins:** Normalized databases may require multiple joins to retrieve related data, which can affect query performance.

+**Denormalized Databases:**

+1. **Data Redundancy:** Denormalized databases intentionally introduce controlled data redundancy by combining data from multiple tables into a single table.
+This can improve query performance but might lead to data integrity challenges.

+2. **Query Performance:** Denormalization can lead to faster query performance since data is already consolidated in a single table, reducing the need for complex joins.

+3. **Simplified Queries:** Queries can be simpler and require fewer joins in denormalized databases.

+4. **Aggregation and Reporting:** Denormalization is often favored for reporting and analytics scenarios where complex queries need to be executed quickly.

+5. **Data Anomalies:** Data anomalies like update, insert, and delete anomalies can occur more frequently in denormalized databases due to the redundancy.

+6. **Maintenance Complexity:** Updates to data in denormalized databases can be more complex and may require changes in multiple places.

+7. **Increased Storage:** Denormalized databases can require more storage space due to the redundancy.

+In practice, the choice between normalized and denormalized databases depends on the specific requirements of the application.
+Normalization is typically favored for transactional systems where data integrity is critical.
+Denormalization is often used in data warehousing and reporting systems where query performance is a priority and where the risk of data anomalies can be managed.

+It's important to strike a balance between normalization and denormalization based on the needs of the application, understanding that there might be cases where a combination of both approaches is appropriate.

 ## 3. Adding foreign keys